intersystems-community/iris-fhir-template/README.md

-## intersystems-objectscript-template
+## intersystems-fhirserver-template
-This is a template for InterSystems ObjectScript Github repository.
+Base template for using InterSystems IRIS for Health Community Edition as a FHIR Server

-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+It setups a FHIR SERVER, imports the test data, demoes REST API usage with a simple web page.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.